Gilbert, AZ

 Q: What about low-E windows, I hear they don't need solar screens?

 A: There are two factors to consider in energy efficient low-E windows.
 The first is the insulating or R-value, which is the ability to stop thermal energy (cool or warm air) from passing through.
-The second is the Shading Coefficient (SC), or the ability of solar energy to pass through.
-In our hot climate a low SC is desired (yes, it's backwards - a low SC means greater shading ability).
+The second is the Shading/solar Coefficient (SC), or the ability of solar energy to pass through.
+In our hot climate a low SC is desired (a low SC means little solar energy passes through).
 Some low-E windows have achieved an SC of .35, which is comparable to a 70% solar screen.
 This is a remarkable achievement in window technology.
 Solar screens do remain as the most effective at rejecting solar energy, but the choice is a personal one.
 The lowest possible cooling bills would be achieved with the highest R-value and the lowest SC value (Suntex 90 has an SC of approximately .1).

 Q: Should I remove the screens during winter months?